acmsigsoft/submission-checker/README.md

-# PDF Checker
+# SFC: The Submission Formatting Checker

-Simple tool to check paper submissions for conformance to formatting and double blind policies.
+Simple tool to check paper submissions for conformance to formatting and author identity hiding policies.

 The tool can be used by program chairs to check submissions, as well as by authors to check papers they intend to